 Users can open filters and add Jira time tracking fields.
-After that they can observe the progress of the tasks:
+After that, they can observe the progress of the tasks:

 ActivityTimeline is a resource planning and Jira time tracking plugin.
-It is a type of software application that allows you to track all kinds of information about project work, utilization rates, employees’ time. etc. A time tracking system is designed to help you manage your work hours, billable and non-billable time.
+It is a type of software application that allows you to track all kinds of information about project work, utilization rates, and employees’ time. etc. Jira time tracking system is designed to help you manage your work hours, billable and non-billable time.